russmedia-digital/cordova-plugin-google-signin/README.md

     keytool -list -v -alias <your-key-name> -keystore <path-to-production-keystore>

-For the debug keystore, you can use the below command:
+For the debug keystore, you can use the below command (default password is "android"):

     keytool -list -v -alias androiddebugkey -keystore ~/.android/debug.keystore